-The advantage of this type of planter is it’s value and also the fact that they can be emptied and folded away for use the following year.
-I include links below to our most popular re-useable planters:
+The advantage of this type of planter is it's value and also the fact that they can be emptied and folded away for use the following year.

-Reservoir planters are an ideal mid range solution that has the added advantage of carrying a water reservoir in the base meaning less watering time.
+Reservoir Planters Reservoir planters are an ideal mid range solution that has the added advantage of carrying a water reservoir in the base meaning less watering time.
 Plants actually grow better with their source of moisture coming from underneath the roots rather than above as this encourages a better root system.
 Reservoir planters have been proven to increase yields and to speed up growth so are ideal for a school vegetable garden.

 Reservoir planters are very handy in that they include a water level indicator that clearly shows when the plant needs to be watered.
 This indicator is also stops over watering which is a very common reason for failure with inexperienced gardeners.
 Essentially this planter has your back.